Learning Nonlinear Functions Using Regularized Greedy Forest: Experiments

 \subsection{On the synthesized datasets controlling complexity of target functions}

 First we study the performance of the methods in relation to the complexity of target functions using synthesized datasets.
 To synthesize datasets, first we defined the target function by randomly generating 100 $\tsize$-leaf regression trees; then we randomly generated data points and applied the target function to them to assign the output/target values.
-The dimensionality of data points was 10.
+In more detail, (1) generate 100 trees of $\tsize$ leaf nodes by randomly choosing a node to split and also randomly choosing features and threshold values for split; (2) assign weights $0, 1, \ldots, \tsize$ to the leaf nodes of each tree; (3) generate data points of 10 dimensions so that the components distribute uniformly over $\{0,1,\ldots,99\}$; (4) apply the tree ensemble generated above to each data point.
+The obtained value is an interim target value.
+To generate regression problems, normalize the interim target value by subtracting the mean and dividing by the standard deviation.
 Note that a larger tree size $\tsize$ makes the target function more complex.

 The results shown in Table \ref{tab:rsyn} are in the root mean square error (RMSE) averaged over three runs.
 In each run, randomly chosen 2K data points were used for training and the number of test data points was 20K.
 The parameters were chosen by 2-fold cross validation on the training data.
 Since the task is regression, the loss function for RGF and GBDT were set to square loss.
 RGF used here is the most basic version, which does $L_2$ regularization with one parameter $\lambda$ for both forest growing and weight correction. $\lambda$ was chosen from $\{1,0.1,0.01\}$.
 For GBDT, we used R package {\tt gbm}\footnote{ In the rest of the paper, {\tt gbm} was used for the GBDT experiments unless otherwise specified. } \cite{Ridgeway:07a}.
 The tree size (in terms of the number of leaf nodes) and the shrinkage parameter were chosen from $\{5,10,15,20,25\}$ and $\{0.5,0.1,0.05,0.01,0.005,0.001\}$, respectively.
 Table \ref{tab:rsyn} shows that RMSE achieves smaller error than GBDT on all types of datasets.